Huevos (album)

-The 1999 Rykodisc re-release features 5 unreleased bonus tracks (early demos of "Sexy Music", "Paradise", "Fruit" and "Automatic Mojo" and a cover of Jimmy Reed's "Baby What You Want Me to Do") as well as live footage from a January 1988, concert at the Variety Arts Center in Los Angeles of "Automatic Mojo".
+The 1999 Rykodisc re-release features five unreleased bonus tracks (early demos of "Sexy Music", "Paradise", "Fruit" and "Automatic Mojo" and a cover of Jimmy Reed's "Baby What You Want Me to Do") as well as live footage of "Automatic Mojo" filmed at the band's January 22, 1988 concert at the Variety Arts Center in Los Angeles.

-The Meat Puppets have been an influence on a number of bands, such as Nirvana, Soundgarden, Dinosaur Jr., Sebadoh, Pavement, Jawbreaker, and Sublime.

-Content

-Musical style
+Style

 In an AllMusic biography of the band, Stephen Thomas Erlewine described the sound of Huevos as "ZZ Top-style hard rock swagger".
 Matthew Smith Lahrman cataloged the record to be a blues rock effort.

 Track listing

 All songs written by Curt Kirkwood, unless otherwise noted.